bigolu/system-configurations/dotfiles/smart_plug/README.md

 ## Development

-- Enter the repository directory and run `direnv allow; nix-direnv-reload`.
+- Enter the repository directory and run `direnv allow`.
 That will load all the dependencies.

 [systemd]: https://systemd.io/
 [hammerspoon]: https://www.hammerspoon.org/